Do you need a Bat Survey for a planning application in London in 2021?

 This is compounded by the various borough’s commitments in their own biodiversity action plans.
 And, of course, these relatively local considerations are given teeth the forthcoming Environment Bill enshrining in law the mandatory biodiversity net gain of 10% across the board.

-Then of course there are volunteer interest groups that have some influence over planning applications, and even policy.
-London Bat Group for example sells local biological records search data to consultants (like Arbtech) to integrate into London bat surveys and preliminary roost assessment reports, to inform decisions about proximate habitat use and quality using known sightings of various bat species and roosts as a proxy.
+Then, of course, there are volunteer interest groups that have some influence over planning applications, and even policy.
+London Bat Group, for example, sells local biological records data to consultants (like Arbtech) to integrate into London bat surveys and preliminary roost assessment reports, to inform decisions about proximate habitat use and quality using known sightings of roosting bats, various bat species, and identified bat roosts as a proxy.

-The more data these organisations collect over time, the better the resolution of the spread of bats and their roosts throughout London is.
-This of course means that with each passing year, bat surveys are more likely to lead to resistance to development and or licenced mitigation for habitat loss.
+The more data these organisations collect over time, the better the resolution of the spread of roosting bats and bat roosts throughout London is.
+This of course means that with each passing year, bat surveys are more likely to lead to resistance to development and or licenced mitigation works – from minor changes such as bat boxes to significant alterations that could impact a development project – for habitat loss.

 So, massive pressure to develop, convert and restore… coming up against massive pressure to avoid, mitigate and even enhance existing habitats.
 What’s the answer?